RoberAgro/nurbspy/README.md

 	conda install --channel roberagro nurbspy

-You can verify that `nurbspy` was installed successfully with this minimum Python script:
+You can verify that `nurbspy` was installed successfully with this minimal Python script:

 ```py
 import nurbspy